AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 Team size: 5

-1. *Feature*: Allow users to delete a donor along with all associated donation records associated with that specific donor in a single step. <br>
+1. **Feature**: Allow users to delete a donor along with all donation records associated with that specific donor in a single step. <br>

-   *Current Behaviour*: Users must manually delete all donation records before they can delete a donor.
-This particular design model was intentional, as after all, just like in most record books, we wanted to preserve the donation records of all donors, regardless of whether the donor is no longer active. <br>
+   **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they can delete a donor.
+This particular design model was intentional, as after all, just like in most record books, we wanted to preserve the donation records of all donors, regardless of the donor's status. <br>

-   *Rationality for the New Feature*: However, some users have expressed that the current process is time-consuming.
-As such, to align with the expectation of our users, we will introduce this new feature.
+   **Rationality for the New Feature**: However, some users have expressed that the current process is time-consuming.
+As such, to align with the expectation of our users, we will introduce this new feature. <br> <br>

-2. *Feature*: Introduce a `listdonations` command that allows users to view all donation records in the system. <br>
+2. **Feature**: Introduce a `listdonations` command that allows users to view all donation records in the system. <br>

-   *Current Behaviour*: There is no feature that allows users to view all the donation records at once and users are only allowed to access donation records individually through other commands such as `finddonations`.
+   **Current Behaviour**: There is no feature that allows users to view all the donation records at once and users are only allowed to access donation records individually through other commands such as `finddonations`.
 This design choice was purely intentional as we assumed that users did not see a need to view all donation records at once.
    Rather, our focus was more on allowing users to retrieve specific records efficiently, prioritizing quick access to individual donation records versus displaying a full list of all donation records, which we believed would be overwhelming or unnecessary for most users. <br>

-  *Rationality for the New Feature*: Some users have noticed that the absence of such a feature makes it difficult to get overview of all the donations prevalent.
-As such, in order to improve accessibility and align with user expectations, we will introduce the `listdonations` features.
+    **Rationality for the New Feature**: Some users have noticed that the absence of such a feature makes it difficult to get an overview of all the donation records prevalent.
+As such, in order to improve accessibility and align with user expectations, we will introduce the `listdonations` features.  <br>